faculty placeholder - Norwich University Shield TM

 Kaitlin E. Thomas

-• Assistant Professor
+• Associate Professor

 About

 Kaitlin E. Thomas is an Assistant Professor of Spanish at Norwich University.
 Her research delves into U.S. and Latina/o/e identities that are resulting from trans-border cultural and national fusion, (un)documented Latina/o/e immigration and contemporary border regions around the Spanish-speaking world.
-She is interested in intersections between social media and cultural iconography as well as exploring music as a site for resistance in Latin America and Spain
+She is interested in intersections between social media and cultural iconography as well as exploring music as a site for resistance in Latin America and Spain.

 Thomas has also completed non-degree studies with the Council of International Education Exchange in Buenos Aires, Argentina, and Sevilla, Spain: the Centro Panoamericano de Idiomas in Guanacaste, Costa Rica; the Universidad Antonio de Nebrija in Madrid, Spain, and the Universidad Centroamericana “José Simeón Cañas” in La Libertad, El Salvador.